Physics Teachers' Group

 Particle Physics Unravelled

-Dr David Krofcheck spoke about the history of particle physics.
-His slideshow is here (PowerPoint 13.93MB).
+Dr David Krofcheck spoke about the history of particle physics (PowerPoint 13.93MB).

-Professor Emmanuel Tsesmelis spoke about accelerators.
-His slideshow is here (PowerPoint 19.18MB).
+Professor Emmanuel Tsesmelis spoke about accelerators (PowerPoint 19.18MB).

-Dr Anthony Butler then talked about the use of Medipix particle detectors in medical imaging.
-His slideshow is here.
-(Powerpoint 2.0MB)
+Dr Anthony Butler then talked about the use of Medipix particle detectors in medical imaging (Powerpoint 2.0MB).

-The talks were all filmed and are available at this site.
+The talks were all filmed and are available at this here.

 You may also like to use the "See-through Body" context on the Science Learning Hub, which describes some of the work on the Medipix detectors, and the "Just Elemental" context featuring Dr David Krofcheck's work at CERN.